Nikzy7/Algorithm-Snippets/README.md

 - Create a new branch
 - Create a clone on your local machine :computer:
 - Add the algorithm's code in the language specific folder.
 If you don't see a folder for your chosen language, create one for yourself.
 Make sure you keep your file's name similar to your algorithm's name.
+- Add your name and profile link to Contributors.md (Alphabetical order would be :heart:)
 - Commit the changes to your fork, then a create a sweet sweet PR

 ## Do note that